jamesloper/focus-router/README.md

 createRoot(document.getElementById('root')).render(<Router/>);
 ```

-Aside from simplicity, there are many advantages of using focus router:

-- Paradoxically, a better feature set than React Router (55KB), yet smaller than Wouter (1.5KB).
+Aside from simplicity, focus router has a better feature set than React Router (55KB), yet is smaller than Wouter (1.5KB).
 Both suffer from a lack of focus (on the right things), which is why this router exists!
-- Optimizations to route matching that are impossible with dynamic routing.
-Focus router is not only small but it's also optimized to the extreme.

-### Focus Router is Opinionated, Thorough and Handy
+### Opinionated, Thorough and Handy

 1. *Opinionated:* Automatically binds `<a>` tags.
 2. *Thorough:* Supports disabling navigation with `useUnsavedChanges()`